vimaec/vim/README.md

 # About this Specification

-This is the specification for version 0.10 of the VIM data format.
+This is the specification for version 1.0.0 of the VIM data format.
 It is divided up into two parts:

 1. VIM Format Binary Specification
 2. VIM Data Model Schema

+## About the Version

+The VIM format version now uses a <major>.<minor>.<revision> naming scheme.
+Changes to the VIM major number indicate a breaking change that will prevent older VIM tools from loading that VIM file.
+Changes to the minor number indicate that significant new data is present or no longer expected in the format, but that older VIM tools should still continue to function.
+Change to the revision number, indicate a small update to the object model only, with no significant impact to older tools.

 # 1. VIM Format Binary Specification